slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Why?*

 It started as something I wanted to read and couldn't find elsewhere.
-Later I started to see it as a way of using my research (procrastination) positively.
+Later I started to see it as a way of using my research/procrastination positively.

 ---

 *What are your main biases?*

 Western culture and Agnosticism.
 Other biases: Centrism, Essencialism and Intellectualism.
+But I might be biased...

 <!--
 changeism, frugalism